THE FIRES OF POMPEII

 Rose winced, unable to move, only observe, blinking blearily.
 Everything was out of focus.

-Jack was asking stupid questions, about which Time Agency director had sent them, that he'd be happy to share the profits with them both.
+Jack was asking stupid questions, about which Time Agency director had sent them, and saying that he'd be happy to share the profits with them both.

-The Doctor ignored this, exclaiming that he was responsible.
-It was on his conscience.
+The Doctor ignored this, exclaiming that he, Jack, was responsible.
+It was forever on his conscience.
 His fault.
 And he'd nearly killed them as well.

 "Rubbish," Rose managed to talk, in barely a whisper, waving a hand that felt quite disconnected from her body in dismissal, trying to smile.
 "Jack can't die."